flaviopicci/simple-objectstore-restapi/README.md

 `PUT /objects/<bucketId>/<objId>`

 Stores an object in a bucket, the object data is the content of the body of the request (the `Content-Type` of the request must be `text/plain`).
-The service replies with a `201` on object creation or a `200` on object replacement and .
+The service replies with a `201` on object creation or a `200` on object replacement and the object ID in the body.

 If the bucket does not exist it is created.
 If the object is already present, it is replaced.